vincentbernat/network-lab/lab-l3-hyperv/README.md

    able to send an answer for some reason (socket not bound to the VRF?).

-The current iteration is similar to VRF but uses firewall marks instead.
+ - d4ad9a028b51 uses firewall marks instead of VRF.
 Unfortunately, ARP proxying breaks as it is not possible to put marks for those "internal" requests.
+Regular reverse path filtering wouldn't work either (but we used the one based on Netfilter).

+The current iteration uses multiple routing tables and "ip rules".
+The scalability issues are avoided by specifying "ip rules" for private traffic (there should be less of them), local traffic and have a catch all for what we assume to be public traffic.